chef/automate/components/docs-chef-io/content/automate/HA_bastion_setup.md

 Configuring hosts for logging

-Back at the AWS Console under EC2 → Instances you should now see your fresh bastion server running.
+Back at the AWS Console under **EC2 > Instances** you should now see your fresh bastion server running.
 If you click into the white space under Name, you will see a little pencil icon appear.
 Click the pencil and spcify your host a more appropriate name, and then click the checkmark icon.
 From the buttons near the top of the screen, click Connect, and you will be shown a help window with instructions on using SSH to connect to your new bastion server
 SSH into the private instance